wp-plugins/wordpress-code-snippet/readme.txt

 * Updated option credit link as an option and not the default.

 = 2.0.2 =
 * Some users have reported that their snippets are escaped with a slash.
-Added strip_slashes to outputted snippets.
+Added stripslashes to outputted snippets.